 The relative ES values were multiplied to arrive at a single ES estimate.
-This approach leaves room to apply subjective weighting, in case higher importance is attributed to particular ES.
+This approach leaves room to apply subjective weighting, if a higher importance is attributed to a particular ES.
 The maps presented in this report were created by attributing equal weighting to provisioning and regulating services; in other words, the ESPI map contributes 50% to the final ES value and the product of the 4 individual regulating ES contributes the other 50%.
 Since the ESPI map is available at the highest spatial resolution and some correlation with the other ES can be expected, this approach has the added benefit of producing a certain downscaling effect.
+The integrated ES maps were produced with a pixel size of 90 m.